Azure/Azure-Orbital-STAC/docs/deploying-infra.md

    names.
 Allows only alpha numeric(no special characters) and must be between 3 and 8 characters.
 - `location` which suggests which azure region infrastructure is deployed in.
+- `emailAddress` which is an e-mail address used for acquiring a TLS certificate with Let's Encrypt.
+The e-mail address is for Let's Encrypt to notify you of any issues with your certificate and when it is about to expire.
 - `jumpboxPassword` through which users will SSH into Azure VM.
 The supplied password must be between 6-72 characters long and must satisfy at least 3 out of 4 of the following: